bbglab/openvariant/docs/user_guide/plugin_system.rst

 |

 As we have mentioned before, the plugin has to be present on the `annotation` file in order to be used.
+Custom plugins will be placed in the folder where the environment variable `OPENVAR_PLUGIN` points (`/home/user/.local/openvariant/` by default).
-Plugins can be distributed on different folders where `Builder` will manage to find them and apply the data transformation.
+The `Builder` will manage to find them and apply the data transformation.
 Plugins will inherit `Context` and `Plugin` as base classes for each plugin.
 These classes are described as it follows:

 **Context**